acumenbrands/marowak/README.md

-bifida
+Marowak
 ======

-Render views of collections of models in backbone, without writing a lot of tedious boilerplate
+Render views of collections of models in backbone, without writing a lot of tedious boilerplate.